I moved to Marrowstone Island in June 2014 and have been gradually setting up a new station.

 The picture above is me in 1969 as a Novice.
 I still have a NC57B and DX40 on the air.

-I am active on all bands and modes, even ready for 479 KHz when we get that band.
+I am active on all bands and modes, even ready for the 630m band.
+I have been monitoring and reporting using WSPR.

-I have been very active with the 200 member Fox Fiver Radio League in Illinois for the last 15 years and hope to be equally active here in the Pacific Northwest.
-I have joined the Port Ludlow ARC and Jefferson County ARC.
+I have been very active with the 200 member Fox Fiver Radio League in Illinois for the last 15 years and am equally active here in the Pacific Northwest with smaller more rural clubs.
+I have joined the Port Ludlow ARC and am the President of the 60 member Jefferson County ARC for 2016 and 2017.
+I am also the Jefferson County ARES EC.

-We have started the Marrowstone Island Amateur Radio Club in conjunction with our UHF island-wide repeater.
-We have a vanity callsign of AA7MI and information on our repeater site is on QRZ.com
+We have started the 6 member Marrowstone Island Amateur Radio Club in conjunction with our UHF island-wide repeater.
+We have a vanity club callsign of AA7MI and information on our repeater site is on QRZ.com.

-I also have a 5 element 6m yagi up 12 feet and a 2m 5 element cross yagi up 16 feet.
+I also have a 5 element 6m yagi up 12 feet with 900 watts and a 2m 5 element cross yagi up 16 feet.

-I operate with an Icom 756pro3 as the primary SSB HF rig with the Italian 1KFA amplifier.
+I operate with a Flexradio 6700 as the primary HF rig with the Italian 1KFA amplifier.

-I have a TS2000 which is used as a backup HF rig but primarily VHF/UHF and Satellite work.
+I also have a TS2000 which is used as a another backup HF rig and 60m but primarily VHF/UHF and Satellite work.

 Here is the view (telephoto) of Mt.
-Baker from our porch.
+Baker from our porch on my QSL card.

 You must be logged in to file a report on this page